-Our mailing address, because we needed one, is Eugene S. Pulliam National Journalism Center, 3909 N. Meridian St., Indianapolis, IN 46208.
+Our mailing address, because we needed one, is Eugene S. Pulliam National Journalism Center, 3909 N. Meridian St., Suite 200, Indianapolis, IN 46208.

 Membership dues for ACES, which is an IRS-registered 501(c)(3) charitable education corporation, are non-refundable and may be deductible as a charitable contribution but not as a business expense.
 See our bylaws for more information.

-ACES has an active online presence and holds twice-monthly chats on Twitter to discuss the latest issues, problems and questions you have about copy editing (#ACESchat).
-You can find us on Facebook, LinkedIn and Storify, too.
+ACES has an active online presence and holds twice-monthly chats on Twitter to discuss the latest issues, problems, and questions you have about copy editing (#ACESchat).
+You can also find us on Facebook, LinkedIn, Instagram, and Wakelet.